kqdtran/ninjascraper/README.md

 ## Install
 You must have Python 2.6+ on your computer.
 After that, just save the scrape_ninja.py (Python2) or scrape_ninja_py3k.py (Python 3) file to your local machine.

-You may also need to install BeautifulSoup4.
+[B]You will also need to install BeautifulSoup4[/B].
 The below commands should help you set up everything if you are on a Debian/Ubuntu machine.
-Windows and MacOSX users can find something very similar to these (see below) via googling.
+Windows and MacOSX users can find something very similar to these (see below).

+[B]Windows Users[/B]: For a comprehensive guide on how to setup Python and BeautifulSoup, please take a look at this: http://www.stat.ucla.edu/~rosario/classes/07F/202a/python/index.html.

 #### If Python2 is the default version of Python on your machine and you want to use Python 2